am-shb/am-shb/README.md

 I am Amir, a skilled artificial intelligence and machine learning enthusiast with a passion for technology.
 I have a Master's degree in Computer Science with AI Specialization and previous working experience in multiple roles such as Software Engineer, Teaching, and Research Assistant.
 Currently I am an Intern at [Vector Institute](https://vectorinstitute.ai).
 Don't forget to visit my website at [shahbandegan.me](https://shahbandegan.me).
 You will find out lots of cool things about me!

-**I am actively looking for full time opportunites as a ML Engieer or Data Scientist.
+**I am actively looking for full time opportunites as a ML Engineer or Data Scientist.
 If you have any opportunites within your team, please contact me.**

 ---
 #### Here is a full list of all projects that I have worked on recently